 Jeff Coyle presented information on the SA Speak Up Campaign to gather community input on the FY 2017 Budget.
-He stated that they had attended various activities throughout the city and collected 5,100 responses.
-He noted that they asked three questions about City Services and had partnered with UTSA to help conduct the survey.
-He provided demographics of those surveyed and highlighted the five budget priorities by rank: 1) Streets; 2) Public Safety; 3) Neighborhood Services; 4) Economic Development; and 5) Parks & Recreation.
+He highlighted the five budget priorities by rank: 1) Streets; 2) Public Safety; 3) Neighborhood Services; 4) Economic Development; and 5) Parks & Recreation.

 Maria Villagomez presented a Budget Update noting that the FY 2016 City Budget totaled \$2.5 Billion with \$1.1 Billion of that amount making up the General Fund.
 She reported that the Budget was balanced, however; mild weather had impacted CPS Energy Revenue since March.
 She provided a Five Year Financial Forecast and outlined New Overtime Regulations that would affect the budget.
 She stated that overtime updates would extend protections to 4.2 million U.S. Workers with 1,300 City of San Antonio Workers having the potential to earn overtime in FY 2017.
-She spoke of the Paper Saving Initiative in which they were looking for a digitized alternative to using paper for City Council and Subcommittee Meetings.
 She highlighted next steps in the Budget Process in which the Proposed Budget would be presented August 18th and the Final Budget adopted on September 15th.

 Councilmember Viagran asked of SpeakUp Campaign Activities.
 Mr. Coyle spoke of the various events that volunteers attended to receive feedback.
-Councilmember Gonzales stated that she had attended the Conjunto Festival where volunteers solicited feedback and commended the volunteers that were friendly and prepared.
+Councilmember Gonzales stated that she had attended the Conjunto Festival where volunteers solicited feedback and commended the volunteers which were friendly and prepared.